ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab07.md

 To be noticed, current output of mllfTest6 and mllfTest7 are INCORRECT.
 You should to implement functions (deleteNodeInteratively, deleteNodeRecursivelyHelper; insertNode) in moreLinkedListFuncs.cpp to make them work correctly!

+There are two input files named "mllfTest6.input" and "mllfTest7.input" as examples.
+Try to understand the meaning of the driver code in mllfTest6.cpp and mllfTest7.cpp and what kind of format for the input they require.
+We may have different test cases from the example input, so don't try to hard code it!

 ## Step 4: Checking your work before submitting

 When you are finished, you should be able to type  <code>make clean</code> and then <code>make tests</code> and see the following output: